ome/training-scripts/maintenance/preparation/cleanup.md

  - Add Prometaphase & Anaphase tags to siRNAi-HeLa DV images
  - Create Metaphase tag to be added in workshop
- - Add Rating of 5 to at least 1 Prometaphase, Metaphase & Anaphase images
+ - Add Rating of 5 to at least 1 Prometaphase, Metaphase and Anaphase images
  - Add Key-Value pairs for some images including key: mitomycin-A, value: 0mM
  - Create rendering settings for some users on trainer-1's images
  - Create rendering settings for trainer-1 on images of all users